-Yellow fever vaccinations can only be given at designated and registered centres.
+Yellow fever vaccinations can only be given at designated centres.
 For a centre to become a designated yellow fever vaccination centre, it must register with the appropriate authority.
 In the UK, this is either:

 Find your nearest yellow fever vaccination centre.

-Certificate of proof
+Certificate of yellow fever vaccination

-You can find a list of all the countries that require you to have an ICVP in the WHO International travel and health guide.
+You can find a list of all the countries that require you to have an ICVP (PDF, 436kb) on the WHO website.
 You can also search the destination information on the NHS Fit for Travel website to find out whether the places you are visiting require an ICVP.
 An ICVP is not required for entry into the UK.

 If you lose your certificate, you may be able to get another one reissued as long as you have details of the vaccination batch number and the date you had the vaccination.

 - people who are severely allergic to any of the ingredients in the vaccine – including people with allergies to eggs, as the vaccine contains small amounts of egg

-Side effects of the vaccine
+Side effects of the yellow fever vaccine